Creating a Self-Signed SSL Certificate

 2 minute read

-When using the app ssl feature for non-production applications or when installing SSL for the platform, you can avoid the costs associated with the SSL certificate by using a self-signed SSL certificate.
-Though the certificate implements full encryption, visitors to your site will see a browser warning indicating that the certificate should not be trusted.
+When using the app SSL feature for non-production applications or when installing SSL for the platform, you can avoid the costs associated with SSL certificates by using a self-signed SSL certificate.
+Although the certificate provides full encryption, visitors to your site will see a browser warning indicating that the certificate should not be trusted.

 Prerequisites

-The openssl library is required to generate your own certificate.
-Run the following command in your local environment to see if you already have openssl installed.
+The OpenSSL library is required to generate your own certificate.
+Run the following command in your local environment to check if OpenSSL is already installed:

 $ which openssl